willoma/gomplements/README.md

 ## Conditional classes

 If yoyu need to add a class to an element conditionally, call the `.If(bool)` method on that class.
 If the condition is false, the class is not added to the element.
+This method is also available on the `Classes` type.

 For example: